-Your child can achieve beyond your expectations - By Katy Meilak's Story
+Your child can achieve beyond your expectations - Katy Meilak

 2017 is certainly a big year for the Meilak family, with son Zac starting primary school in their hometown of Canberra.
 It’s incredible to think that for the 12 months prior, the family relocated to Brisbane to attend AEIOU’s early intervention program.
 Zac’s mum Katy shares their story and the incredible progress made.